+Chloride

-Chloride: A primary concern for both drinking water and irrigation use is high chloride concentrations.
+A primary concern for both drinking water and irrigation use is high chloride concentrations.
 Depending upon the crop, chloride concentrations well below the secondary MCL of 500 mg/L can cause leaf burn, plant stunting, and plant death.
-Elevated chloride concentrations can occur in groundwater, especially in shallow or unconfined aquifers, from the recharge of return flows and tidal.
+Elevated chloride concentrations can occur in groundwater, especially in shallow or unconfined aquifers, from the recharge of return flows and tidal influence.

-In CY 2020, chloride concentrations measured in coastal monitoring wells and in deep aquifer water supply wells were below 100 mg/L, with little change from previous years.
-Chloride concentrations up to 170 mg/L were observed in groundwater from shallow monitoring wells near industrial and wastewater facilities, well below the secondary MCL of 250 mg/L.
+In CY 2021, chloride concentrations measured in coastal monitoring wells and in deep aquifer water supply wells were below 110 mg/L, with little change from previous years.
+Chloride concentrations up to 190 mg/L were observed in groundwater from shallow monitoring wells near industrial and wastewater facilities, well below the secondary MCL of 250 mg/L.

-Total Dissolved Solids (TDS): In CY 2020, concentrations of TDS were mostly at or below 1,000 mg/L, the California recommended secondary standard, and are largely unchanged from previous years.
-Groundwater from one water supply well in the deep aquifer had TDS concentrations as high as 1,100 mg/L. Elsewhere within the NMMA, TDS concentrations for the deep aquifer in CY 2020 varied considerably, from 200 to 690 mg/L. In the shallow aquifer, TDS concentrations in CY 2020 ranged between 140 and 1,230 mg/L.
+Total Dissolved Solids (TDS)

+In CY 2021, concentrations of TDS were mostly at or below 1,000 mg/L, the California recommended secondary standard, and are largely unchanged from previous years.
+TDS concentrations for the deep aquifer in CY 2021 varied considerably, from 170 to 980 mg/L. In the shallow aquifer, TDS concentrations in CY 2021 ranged between 130 and 1,100 mg/L.

-Hydrocarbons and Trace Metals.
+Hydrocarbons and Trace Metals

 Two local sites of known or potential soil and shallow groundwater contamination are described by environment assessments or ongoing monitoring activity within the NMMA.
 The open sites are regulated by the RWQCB and are subject to corresponding monitoring, assessment or other action (Table 6-1).